finopsfoundation/sig-containers/README.md

 ## In Scope

-TBC
+Containers within CSP managed container environments running on a CSP platform Containers within self-managed container environments running on a CSP platform

 ### Current FinOps Foundation Containers Working Groups

-TBC
+tbc

 ## Out of Scope

-Generally anything not considered in scope.
+Generally anything not considered in scope including containers running within private owned datacenters.

 # Overlap and Relations with other Groups and Projects

-TBC
+SIG-Containers should interact with SIG-Engineering in order the best take advantage of the engineering knowledge of container environments.

 # Responsibilities and Deliverables